msoucy/babbyc/babbyc.md

         - stdout   - output stream
         - stderr   - error stream
     - All of these will display or receive input from the terminal
-    - printf is a function that utilizes it. (we'll see its use later)
+    - printf is a function that utilizes stdin. (we'll see its use later)

 ---